Scholarship Funds for Teachers

 A school administrative unit, or a publicly supported secondary school, may request scholarship funds on behalf of its teachers who meet the requirements.

-In fiscal year 2014-15, the department shall allocate $75,000 to the scholarship fund.
-The department shall award an amount equal to the cost of the certification program less any other funds received by the applicant on a first-come first-served basis to not more than 30 teachers accepted into the certification program annually.
+In fiscal year 2018-19, the department shall allocate $75,000 to the scholarship fund.
+The department shall award an amount equal to the cost of the certification program less any other funds received by the applicant on a first-come first-served basis to teachers accepted into the certification program annually.

 In order to receive scholarship funds on behalf of a teacher, the school administrative unit or a publicly supported secondary school must certify to the department that the teacher: